 When you are purchasing a new furnace, you want an experienced heating and oil company you can trust to do the job right.
 A reputable company with years of experience can help you choose the most appropriate furnace for your home and will install the furnace for you, properly.

 In Southern Maryland, that company is SMO Energy.
 We are a family-owned, locally-operated business and we know heating equipment.
-We know when furnaces are working well, when they need help and when it is time for a replacement.
+We know when furnaces are working well, when they need help and when it is time for a furnace replacement.
 We can quickly and easily install a brand-new furnace that can dramatically reduce your energy costs and increase your total home comfort.

 Our fully trained, licensed, NATE-certified technicians can install your furnace as well as provide needed repairs and regular maintenance to make sure your furnace is working optimally at all times.
 Whatever the job is, our team has done it before and is happy to do it for you.